amaan1dev/fun-with-triangles-neog/README.md

-A ReactJS App to do the following H1:<br>
+A ReactJS App to do the following:<br>

 Calculate Area of a Triangle.<br>
 To Find the Hypotenuse of a right Triangle.<br>